arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 }
 ```

-Given Modbus RTU specification, `preDelay` and `postDelay` must be configured for correct operation and for this example, it will use the defined parameters as per specification based on message RTU framing that is explained in deep with this [guide](https://modbus.org/docs/Modbus_over_serial_line_V1_02.pdf).
+Given Modbus RTU specification, `preDelay` and `postDelay` must be configured for correct operation and this example will use the defined parameters as per specification based on message RTU framing that is explained in deep with this [guide](https://modbus.org/docs/Modbus_over_serial_line_V1_02.pdf).
 The method `RS485.setDelays(preDelayBR, postDelayBR);` will be called to take it into effect to correctly enable Modbus RTU on the Opta™.

 The baud rate can be configured as `4800`, `9600`, and `19200`; in the current example, we are using a baud rate of `19200`, but it can be changed depending on the system requirements.
 The `SERIAL_8E1` defines the serial port parameters setting (8 data bits, even parity, and one stop bit).